-Trump nominates Jeffrey Rosen for deputy attorney general
+Trump chooses Jeffrey Rosen for deputy attorney general

 - Sailor in iconic V-J Day Times Square kiss photo dies at 95

+“His years of outstanding legal and management experience make him an excellent choice to succeed Deputy Attorney General Rod Rosenstein, who has served the Department of Justice over many years with dedication and distinction,” Barr said in a statement.

-The current deputy attorney general, Rosenstein, is expected to leave his post in mid-March.
+Rosenstein is expected to leave his post in mid-March.
 His departure had been expected since Barr was confirmed as attorney general last week.

-Rosenstein had served as deputy for almost two years and it is common for new attorneys general to have their own deputies.
-Barr told people close to him that he wanted his own No. 2 as part of taking the attorney general job.
+Rosenstein has served as deputy for almost two years and it is common for new attorneys general to have their own deputies.
+Barr told people close to him that he wanted his own No. 2 as part of taking the job.

 Rosenstein began overseeing special counsel Robert Mueller’s investigation after then-Attorney General Jeff Sessions recused himself from the investigation.
 Barr now has control of Mueller’s investigation, which is probing Russia’s meddling in the 2016 election and contacts with the Trump campaign.